Delayed Cord Clamping

 So what is umbilical cord clamping and how is normal timing different from delayed?
 Normal umbilical cord clamping is defined as less than one minute after birth.
 In most instances a ‘delayed’ clamping occurs 30 to 60 seconds after birth, and poses minimal risk to the cord blood collection.
 Again, it is important to note that the doctor’s primary job is to safely deliver the baby, and may have to alter the time of clamping appropriately.
 Make sure to discuss with your family and doctor on the decision of the timing of umbilical cord clamping before the birth.

 Your doctor or midwife will have a preferred time of clamping the cord, and there may be medical reasons or circumstances around the delivery specific to your baby to consider.
-Still the decision on when to clamp is personal, and one best discussed with your caregiver.
-The good news is that cord blood can be collected regardless of when the cord is clamped.
 The collection will occur once the cord is clamped and can take place after a vaginal or C-section birth.
-Regardless of what you and your caregiver decide, the collection of the cord blood will not interfere either way.

 The best resource for most of this information will be your doctor.
 Research is currently underway to help determine the risks or benefits altering normal cord clamping may have.
 There have been many studies with varied results.
 Some of the most current research suggests that a small delay in clamping may yield a slight benefit to lowering anemia in a full term newborn.
 The research also shows there may be a slight increase in jaundice with delayed clamping.
 Thus there are potential benefits and potential risks to be aware of.
 The medical community in general believes more research needs to be done before any changes to standard deliveries are made.